 On a rainy fall morning in mid-September, we received a call from an architect in New York.
 He was working on a retail project and had found several photos in our inspiration gallery that spoke to his idea for the new building.
 Our initial phone call lasted nearly an hour.
 The architect was familiar with natural thin veneer but hadn’t worked with it first-hand.
-Thin stone veneer is a relative newcomer to the industry compared to its counterpart, full thickness building stone.
-We discussed the many advantages to choosing natural thin stone veneer and how it would complement the overall project.
+Thin stone veneer is a relative newcomer to the industry compared to its counterpart, full-thickness building stone.
+We discussed the many advantages of choosing natural thin stone veneer and how it would complement the overall project.

 Creating the Custom Blend

 Commercial projects are always exciting for us at the Quarry Mill.
 We love to see the architect’s creative blends and application ideas.
 In this case, the architect compiled a number of photos from our inspiration gallery and other sources showcasing elements of natural thin stone veneer.
 Each photo represented elements that aligned with the idea for the project and were to be incorporated into the custom blend.
 Some examples of the scenarios we discussed are: “I like the stone in this photo, but I would like more variation in heights of individual pieces of stone” and “I like this photo, but I want the stone to have more of a gray tone”.
 We helped to answer all of the questions, explaining our tumbling process and how it affects the look of the finished stone.